 French fracking giant Total Energies and other companies are aggressively applying for new drilling permits throughout Tarrant County.
 This is despite an already high concentration of drilling in the county, which has childhood asthma rates well above the national average, and despite strong community opposition in Arlington.

 TotalEnergies' affiliate TEP Barnett has received permits from the Railroad Commission to drill and frack 21 methane gas wells at 3 sites in Arlington.
-City staff have already approved 11 new wells at the Bruder Drill Site, located at 3701 W Interstate 20 Hwy and 6 at the Truman site at 310 N. Collins Street in Arlington.
+City staff have already approved 11 new wells at the Bruder Drill Site, located at 3701 W Interstate 20 Hwy and are currently drilling six at the Truman site at 310 N. Collins Street in Arlington.
 The wells were approved administratively without a public hearing and without notifying neighbors.

 As of early October 2022, we do not have the city's timeline for approving permits at the Fulson site.